Couchers-org/couchers/app/backend/readme.md

 ## Q/A:

-When running tests python is not connecting to the db!
+Q: When running tests python is not connecting to the db.
+What do I do?

-Doublecheck that your DB test container is running.
+A: Doublecheck that your DB test container is running.
 Then make sure the DATABASE_CONNECTION_STRING is similar to the one set in `backend.test.env`.
 Besides `localhost` it should be the same - if it is different the docs may be out of date.
 Please submit a PR to fix the docs.